Azure/azure-webpubsub/docs/specs/phase-1-simple-websocket-client.md

 Azure Web PubSub Service provides an easy way to publish/subscribe messages using simple [WebSocket](https://tools.ietf.org/html/rfc6455) connections.
 1. Client can be written in any language having WebSocket support
 1. Both text and binary messages are supported within one connection
-1. A simple protocol for clients to do publish directly
+1. A simple protocol for clients to do publish directly (covered in [Phase 2](./phase-2-subprotocol.md))
 1. The service manages the WebSocket connections for you

 ## Table of Content